TREEcg/specification/specs/2-traversing.md

  6. `tree:stringComparisonNumeric`
  7. `tree:stringComparisonCaseFirst`

-When a `tree:path` is defined, mind that you also may have to check the language of the element using the property `tree:stringComparisonLanguage`.
+When a `tree:path` is defined, mind that you also may have to check the language of the element using the property `shacl:inLanguage`
-One or more languages __may__ be set.
+More languages __may__ be set.
 When no language is set, all strings are compared.
-When empty language strings only need to be compared, you have to explicitly set `tree:stringComparisonLanguage` as `""`.

 __Informative note 1__: By default this thus means, when typing `à`, the links to `a` can be pruned.